 They are the software engines responsible for transmitting voice into the actual texts.
 They are not meant to be used by end users, as developers will first have to adapt these libraries and use them in order to create a program that end users may use later.

-Some of them come with a preloaded and trained dataset to recognize the given voices in one language and generate the corresponding texts, while others give just the engine without the dataset and developers will have to build the training models by their selves (Machine learning).
+Some of them come with a preloaded and trained dataset to recognize the given voices in one language and generate the corresponding texts, while others give just the engine without the dataset and developers will have to build the training models by them selves (Machine learning).

 You can think of them as the underlying engines of speech recognition programs.